Language selection

 Questions and answers

-What options are available in October 2024 to post a financial security?
+What options are available to post financial security?

-In October 2024, importers must meet their financial security requirements by posting a financial security agreement (FSA) or a security cash deposit in the CARM client portal, FSA paper format will no longer be accepted.
-Other forms of financial security (beyond cash security deposit and Financial Security Agreement) that are currently in use may still be available in exceptional circumstances when CARM becomes the official system of record.
+Importers must meet their financial security requirements by posting a written security agreement (WSA) or a security cash deposit in the CARM client portal.
+WSA in paper format will no longer be accepted.
+Other forms of financial security (beyond cash security deposit and Financial Security Agreement) that are currently in use may still be available in exceptional circumstances.

 How will an importer post an electronic financial security agreement?